 Cockatiels and budgies are two small parrot species that are very popular pet bird choices.
 They're loved for their small size, which makes them easier to keep than some larger parrots, and with some initial work on your part to tame them, they can be very social and affectionate.

-Conures are strikingly beautiful parrots that are a good midway choice between the smaller and larger parrots.
+Conures are strikingly beautiful parrots that are a good midway choice between the smaller and larger parrots for the experienced bird person.
 They also have a reputation for being so affectionate that they can take a snooze in your lap.
 In fact, they have such a strong need for interaction that they're not a good choice if you're not committed to spending a lot of time being with them.

 Cockatoos are a fantastic choice for an owner who wants a very interactive and affectionate parrot.
 Just know they are known for being very loud and can live up to 70 years.
 If you have parrot experience and the ability to provide for this special bird's needs, a well-socialized, happy cockatoo enjoys cuddling and lots of physical interaction.